NickKohse/sas/README.md

 `curl -X GET localhost:1997/search?q=test`

 ## TODOs
-- Stream files so it works for large files
 - Move the metadata reading to the metadata file i.e. the part where we check the cache and then read the file
 - Make url paths wildcards so you can specify files to get in the url instead of form
 - Add sanity/cleanup check on startup (possibly configureable)